Wolwekraal Nature Reserve

 Wolwekraal Nature Reserve has a number of ongoing management challenges:

-1. Water diversion: The river that runs through the Reserve is the major water source for the growing village population.
-River diversion for human use has taken all of the water from the river between 2015 and the present, resulting in a loss of habitat and fauna.
+- Water diversion: The river that runs through the Reserve is the major water source for the growing village population.
+River diversion for human use depleted the river during the long drought between 2015 and 2022, resulting in a loss of habitat and fauna.

-2. Access control: The Reserve is only 3 km north of the village of Prince Albert.
-People sometimes enter the Nature Reserve to cut fire wood or poach small game.
+- Access control: The Reserve is only 3 km north of the village of Prince Albert.
+People sometimes enter the Nature Reserve to cut firewood or poach small game.

-3. Garbage: The Reserve borders the municipal waste disposal facility.
+- Garbage: The Reserve borders the municipal waste disposal facility.
 As such, garbage is continually carried onto the Reserve by wind, water, and people.
-This presents an ongoing challenge, but also an opportunity for community involvement in cleanups.
+This presents an ongoing challenge, but also an opportunity for community involvement.
+WCRO promotes recycling that will create jobs for local people and keep plastic out of our land and water.

-6. Feral animals: Feral animals from the village, attracted by the nearby waste disposal facility and lush habitat along the sewage effluent stream, move into the Nature Reserve and hunt birds, rodents, frogs, and reptiles.
+- Feral animals: Feral dogs and cats from the village, attracted by the nearby waste disposal facility and lush habitat along the sewage effluent stream, move into the Nature Reserve and hunt birds, rodents, frogs, and reptiles.
+Feral domestic cats also hybridise with the African Wild Cat present in the nature reserve.

-7. Climate change: A drought of unprecedented duration and severity has affected the central and southern region of the Karoo from 2015 onwards.
-This is changing the vegetation, causing mortality among rare endemic plants, increasing poverty and natural resource dependence among local people, and hindering restoration trials.
+- Climate change: A drought of unprecedented duration and severity has affected the central and southern region of the Karoo from January 2015 to December 2022.
+There is evidence that maximum and minimum temperatures are increasing.
+This is causing mortality among rare endemic plants, increasing poverty and natural resource dependence among local people, and hindering restoration trials.